Table of Contents

 Free spins sound the bee’s knees, don’t they!
-And, in many ways, they are: something free is always good, but they’re rarely completely what they appear to be, and like all casino offers they’re designed by casino companies in order to benefit casino companies.
+And, in many ways, they are: something free is always good, but they’re rarely completely what they appear to be, and like all casino offers, they’re designed by casino companies in order to benefit casino companies.

-That doesn’t make them all bad, but it does mean you should know what you’re dealing with, and how to assess a free spins offer.
+That doesn’t make them all bad, but it does mean you should know what you’re dealing with and how to assess a free spins offer.

 In this guide, we’ll explain what free spins offers are, how to find free spins offers, how to assess free spins offers, whether or not you should accept free spins offers, and how to use free spins safely.